 Natural Gas Demand and Production.
 Natural gas is a critical component of energy consumption in the United States.
 According to the Energy Information Administration, or the EIA, total annual domestic consumption of natural gas is expected to increase from approximately 21.7 trillion cubic feet, or Tcf, in 2006 to approximately 26.1 Tcf in 2030.
 The industrial and electricity generation sectors are the largest users of natural gas in the United States.
 During the last three years, these sectors accounted for approximately 62% of the total natural gas consumed in the United States.
 In 2006, the end-user commercial and residential sectors accounted for approximately 34% of the total natural gas consumed in the United States.
-During the last three years, with average annual domestic production of approximately 18.5 Tcf during the same period.
+During the last three years, the United States has on average consumed approximately 22.0 Tcf per year, with average annual domestic production of approximately 18.5 Tcf during the same period.
 Driven by growth in natural gas demand and high natural gas prices, domestic natural gas production is projected to increase from 18.6 Tcf per year to 21.0 Tcf per year between 2006 and 2022.
 The graph below represents projected U.S. natural gas production versus U.S. natural gas consumption (in Tcf) through the year 2030.